 U.S. Disabled Snow Sports Hall of Fame

-The U.S. Disabled Snow Sports Hall of Fame Award recognizes outstanding individuals who have made significant contributions to adaptive snow sports (Alpine Skiing, Snowboarding, Nordic and Biathlon) in two categories: Recreational / Development and Competition.
+The U.S. Disabled Snow Sports Hall of Fame Award, formerly the National Disabled Ski Hall of Fame, recognizes outstanding individuals who have made significant contributions to adaptive snow sports (Alpine Skiing, Snowboarding, Nordic and Biathlon) in two categories: Recreational / Development and Competition.
 The hall was created to honor individuals who have had an influential role in the field of disability sports as well as athletes who have excelled in adaptive sports.

 The award in the Recreational / Development category recognizes an individual who has a minimum of five years of experience in adaptive snow sports and has made a significant contribution to the field, including innovative techniques, specialized equipment, program development, education or public relations.

 The award in the Competition category recognizes an individual (participant or coach), who has been active in international competition for a minimum of three years.
 Race results, team participation, innovative coaching techniques, and event promotions are considered for this category.
 Competitors and coaches must be retired from active competition or coaching for a minimum of three years prior to nomination.

 The Jim Winthers Volunteer Award recognizes life-time contributions and significant achievements in furthering the mission of Disabled Sports USA.
 Nominees for this award must have contributed a minimum of 10 years of service to Disabled Sports USA or one of its chapters.